eliezergensburger/DB5785/README.md

 ---
 Explanation:
-Python Service:
+•	Python Service:

-Uses the python:3.9-slim image, which is a lightweight version of Python 3.9.
+     •	Uses the python:3.9-slim image, which is a lightweight version of Python 3.9.
-Mounts a local directory ./your-python-scripts to /app in the container.
+     •	Mounts a local directory ./your-python-scripts to /app in the container.
 Replace ./your-python-scripts with the path to your Python scripts.
-Sets the working directory to /app.
+     •	Sets the working directory to /app.
-Runs a Python script your_script.py.
+     •	Runs a Python script your_script.py.
 Replace your_script.py with the name of your script.
-Network: The Python service is on the same pgnetwork as the PostgreSQL service, allowing them to communicate.
+•	Network: The Python service is on the same pgnetwork as the PostgreSQL service, allowing them to communicate.
+•	Dependencies: The depends_on directive ensures that the Python service starts after the PostgreSQL service is ready.

 Dependencies: The depends_on directive ensures that the Python service starts after the PostgreSQL service is ready.